-E. Array Spectrometer
+F. Array Spectrometer

 The SuperCam spectrometer delivers 64 channels at 250 MHz/channel with 250 kHz resolution, or 32 channels at 500 MHz with 250 kHz resolution.
 The system will be capable of resolving lines in all but the coldest clouds, while fully encompassing the Galactic rotation curve.
 The system is easily extendible to deliver 64 500 MHz bandwidth channels or 32 1 GHz bandwidth channels.
 This leap in spectrometer ability is driven by the rapid expansion in the capabilities of high speed Analog to Digital Converters (ADCs) and Field Programmable Gate Arrays (FPGAs).
-The SuperCam spectrometer, built by Omnisys AB of Sweden, is based on a real-time FFT architecture.
+The SuperCam spectrometer, built by Omnisys AB of Sweden, is based on a polyphase filterbank architecture.
 High speed ADCs digitize the incoming RF signal at 8 bits resolution, preventing any significant data loss as with autocorrelation based schemes.
-Then, a large, high speed FPGA performs a real time FFT on the digitized signal and integrates the resulting spectrum.
+A polyphase filterbank spectrometer is implemented on a FPGA.
 In our board architecture, 4 ADCs feed a single Xilinx Virtex 4 FPGA on each spectrometer board.
 Each board can process 4 500 MHz IF bandwidth signals or two 1 GHz IF bandwidth signals at 250 kHz resolution.
-Only recently has Xilinx released FPGAs fast enough and large enough to accommodate the firmware capable of this task.
 These systems are fully reconfigurable by loading new firmware into the FPGAs.
 In addition, the spectrometer can be easily expanded to increase bandwidth.
 We have received an 8 board system capable of processing 64x250 MHz, 32x 500 MHz or 16x1GHz IF signals (figure 7).
 In the 64x250 MHz mode, we power combine two IF signals into one spectrometer input.
-Stability testing shows the spectrometer is capable of delivering a spectroscopic Allan time in excess of 600s, including the effects of the IF processor described in section E.
+Stability testing shows the spectrometer is capable of delivering a spectroscopic Allan time of ~650s, including the effects of the IF processor described in section III.E.